 However, several characteristics do distinguish a successful healthy group leader.
 These differentiating factors relate to what a person does as a part of his or her typical weekly lifestyle.
 It has nothing to do with personality, background or how long one has been a Christian.
 Instead, healthy cell leaders have incorporated certain habits into their lives.
 You can join them.

 “I couldn’t believe that the President of the United States wanted to meet with me!
 You better believe that I prepared for that special meeting.
 I wanted to honor him.
 I arrived at the White House hours early just to be ready.
 How awesome to be in the presence of the President!”

 This scenario illustrates the excitement and anticipation of an important meeting.
 I’ve never met with the President, but someone far greater desires to meet and talk with me and you every day—Jesus Christ.
 He’s the King of kings and the Lord of lords.

-The life of a healthy cell leader begins and ends with God.
+The life of a healthy group leader begins and ends with God.
 Only God can give success.
 My survey of cell leaders clearly showed that time spent with God is the single most important principle behind successful cell leadership.
 A cell leader filled with the power and love of Jesus Christ knows how to minister to a hurting member of the group, how to deal with the constant talker or how to wait for a reply to a question.